 4. People management

 While strong people management will continue to be an in-demand skill for the next decade, that isn’t to say it won’t continue to evolve.
-KPMG’s report The Future of HR in the New Reality found that in the next 12-24 months, 30% of HR managers will need to be reskilled to meet 3 new priority areas; focusing on the experience and wellbeing of employees, helping leaders to develop new management skills for remote teams, and redefining working culture for a digital mindset.
+KPMG’s report The Future of HR in the New Reality found that in the next 12-24 months, 30% of HR managers will need to be reskilled to meet 3 new priority areas; focusing on the experience and wellbeing of employees, helping business leaders to develop new skills for remote team management, and redefining working culture for a digital mindset.

 Negotiation is one of those soft skills that’s sometimes overlooked.
 In some ways, this skill goes hand-in-hand with analytical reasoning.
-You may have the most compelling numbers possible and you may have even drawn great actionable items from these numbers.
+You may have the most compelling numbers possible, and you may have even drawn great actionable items from these numbers.
 But without the negotiation skills to leverage these numbers for change, you can’t achieve much.